thbe/puppet-yum/README.markdown

 * RedHat Enterprise Linux 5/6
 * Scientific Linux 5/6

 Testing on other platforms has been light and cannot be guaranteed.

+This module does currently only support a limited set of distributions and need to be reworked for other distributions as well.
+I use static files instead of the yum provider to stay in sync with the files that the repository creators deliver.
+Some more parameters can be implemented, i.e., activating or disabling repositories and features is currently only possible inside the template.
+That should be implemented as parameters in the future.

 ##Development